4 Best Types of Grout for a Shower: Explained & Compared

 Grout is essential for any tile project.

-Otherwise, you’ll most likely find yourself having to repair things like cracked or crumbling tile, water leaks, and other issues.
-(And should you ever have to repair a leaking shower and want to avoid removing the tiles, we recommend reading this article.)
+Otherwise, you’ll most likely find yourself having to repair things like cracked or crumbling tiles, water leaks, and other issues.

 When deciding between the best types of grout for a shower, there will be two rounds of decisions: